Accounting (ACC) at Tidewater Community College

 ACC 220 - Accounting for Small Business

 Presents practical accounting procedures for small business operations including service occupations, retail stores, and manufacturing operations.
-Covers the accounting cycle, journals, ledgers, preparation of financial statements and payrools, and checking account management.
+Covers the accounting cycle, journals, ledgers, preparation of financial statements and payrolls, and checking account management.
 Includes regulations applicable to payroll, self-employment, social security and other taxes.

 Lecture 3 hours per week.